albill/albill.github.com/_posts/2007-05-08-tibetans-forced-to-relocate.markdown

 ---
+author: admin
+date: '2007-05-08 11:38:36'
 layout: post
+slug: tibetans-forced-to-relocate
+status: publish
 title: Tibetans Forced to Relocate
-published: true
-meta:
-  ljID: "2566"
-tags:
+wordpress_id: '1690'
+categories:
 - Society
-type: post
-status: publish
 ---
 The Chinese government, never content with anything in Tibet, is now forcing the relocation of up to 10% of the Tibetan population.